banevare/apprunner-demo/README.md

 Check out App Runner's roadmap [here](https://github.com/aws/apprunner-roadmap/projects/1).

 ## What is this Github Repository?
-This is an example web service for AWS App Runner.
+This is an example web application for AWS App Runner.
 You can use this repo to deploy the web application two different ways.

 ## Deploy to App Runner